kiang/announcement.mol.gov.tw/README.md

 ## Note

 This is an unofficial archive.
-For official announcements, please refer to the [Ministry of Labor's official website](https://announcement.mol.gov.tw/).
+For official records, please refer to the [Ministry of Labor's Violation Query System](https://announcement.mol.gov.tw/).